 If the provider suggests adding functionality instead of proposing to limit their quantity, then something is probably wrong.

 This is a very complex topic.
 On the one hand, you would like the technology to be modular, and you would not have to rewrite it all in the event of changes in requirements.

-On the other hand, you are at the MVP stage, where investing in highly scalable technologies that have no limitations doesn't make much sense.
+On the other hand, you are at the MVP stage, where investing in highly scalable technologies that have no limitations doesn’t make much sense.
 Look for compromises and techniques that will help you achieve your business goals.
-You need to know that no matter what technology you choose, due to changing requirements, system versions, sooner or later, you will need so-called refactoring.
+You need to know that no matter what technology you choose, due to changing requirements, or system versions, sooner or later, you will need so-called refactoring.